WWE SmackDown vs. Raw 2008: Fighting style system

-Roster

-ECW made its first appearance in the series as a brand.
-Ashley, CM Punk, Cryme Tyme, Elijah Burke, Kelly Kelly, Kenny Dykstra, Marcus Cor Von, and MVP made their WWE video game debuts.
-Sabu and The Sandman would make their only appearances in the franchise with this installment.
-It also marked the return of Jeff Hardy to the franchise who if not counting 2003's WWE Crush Hour last appeared in 2002's WWE SmackDown!
-Shut Your Mouth.
-It is the last WWE video game to feature Torrie Wilson.
-It is also the last game to feature Ric Flair as an active member of the roster, as he would be featured as a legend in games moving forward.
-The handheld versions had exclusive characters, with Eddie Guerrero, Jim Neidhart, and Sgt.
-Slaughter being PSP exclusives, and Hardcore Holly being a Nintendo DS exclusive.

-This is the first game in the series not to feature Chris Benoit after his double murder and suicide in June 2007.
-All materials related to Benoit were removed or made unavailable through normal means, including all versions of the crossface and diving headbutt.

-Jillian Hall, The Boogeyman, and Shelton Benjamin were omitted from the game even though they were a part of the current roster at the time and were featured in WWE SmackDown vs. Raw 2007.

 Development

 The game had a marketing budget of $11 million.

-Kane wrestles Rey Mysterio (this was an early screenshot; Rey Mysterio's attire was changed from white to black during development).
+Kane wrestles Rey Mysterio.
+This was an early screenshot; Rey Mysterio's attire was changed from white to black during development.

 PlayStation 2

 Graphics and gameplay are similar to the previous years in the SvR series.
 It also includes the new 24/7 mode which includes Become a Legend or GM Mode where the players can also train superstars and gain them popularity.

 Xbox 360 and PlayStation 3

 The Xbox 360 has the custom soundtrack feature which people can import their own music in superstars entrances.
 However, the PS3 has a first person view in entrances where people can control where the superstar looks with the Sixaxis controller.

 The PS3 version also had a special "Collector's Edition" which came with a DVD detailing the game, a Kelly Kelly trading card, and a booklet featuring various superstars signature moves.

 The Xbox 360 version also had special "High Flyer" and "Dirty" Editions which came with Special Edition Slipcase, "I'm a High Flyer" or "I Fight Dirty" T-shirts, 1 page Kelly Kelly calendar, 8 Numbered Limited Edition "Fighting Styles" Postcards, and a "Create a Superstar" Mini Guide.